BirdVox/bv_context_adaptation/progress.md

 F. Per-channel energy normalization (PCEN)
-1. Send some BirdVox data to the Google team.
+1. [IN PROGRESS] Send some BirdVox data to the Google team.

 2. Compute fixed PCEN of augmented audio, store into 6*33=198 HDF5 containers.
 Parallelize over units (6) and augmentations (33).